 - 7.49 The unemployment rate for Staffordshire Moorlands is low compared to elsewhere in the region at just 3.3% (of 16-64 year olds).
-For the wards closest to the proposed development, the unemployment rate varies notably Churnet has a rate of 2.0%, whereas Alton and Cheadle North East have rates of 4.5% and 4.8% respectively. - 7.50 Looking at recent trends over time using the Annual Population Survey (APS), the unemployment rate has been rising steadily over time before reaching a peak in 2012 when approximately 11% of the population aged 16-64 are estimated to have been unemployed during the year, which was notably higher than the Staffordshire rate.
-This has since fallen to around 4%, in-line with the rate for Staffordshire and slightly lower than the national rate. - 7.51 Since 2005, APS estimates indicate that the economic activity rate in the district has tended to be above the England average.
-However, during 2013 it was measured around 2 percentage points lower than the national average at 75%. - 7.52 Over the last 6 years since 2009 the economic activity rate has averaged 80% around 5 percentage points higher than the regional average over the same period.
-In terms of unemployment, the average rate is in line with the county average at around 6%, but lower than the regional and national averages of 8% and 7% respectively. - 7.53 The Job Seekers Allowance (JSA) claimant count rate for the district (the number of people seeking work but receiving out of work benefits) was relatively low in 2015 compared to the typical proportion of working age residents claiming these benefits in the wider geographical areas.
-The latest data from April 2015 show the rate is around 0.7% (390 residents), lower than the national and regional rates (1.4% and 1.8% respectively) The claimant count rate of the whole of 2015 was 0.7% in the district, compared to 1.2% in the previous year. - 7.54 In April 2016 around 105 residents in Staffordshire were seeking work in construction and development trades.
+For the wards closest to the proposed development, the unemployment rate varies notably Churnet has a rate of 2.0%, whereas Alton and Cheadle North East have rates of 4.5% and 4.8% respectively. - 7.50 Looking at recent trends over time using the Annual Population Survey (APS), the unemployment rate has been rising steadily over time before reaching a peak in 2011 when approximately 12% of the population aged 16-64 are estimated to have been unemployed during the year.
+This has since fallen to around 7% and is similar to the regional and national rates, but remains higher than the Staffordshire average of around 4%. - 7.51 Since 2005, APS estimates indicate that the economic activity rate in the district has tended to be above the England average.
+However, during 2012 and 2013 it was measured around 1 percentage point lower than the national average at 76%. - 7.52 Over the last 4 years since 2009 the economic activity rate has averaged 78% around 3 percentage points higher than the regional average over the same period.
+In terms of unemployment, the average rate is in line with the county average at around 6%, but lower than the regional and national averages of 9% and 8% respectively. - 7.53 The Job Seekers Allowance (JSA) claimant count rate for the district (the number of people seeking work but receiving out of work benefits) was relatively low in 2013 compared to the typical proportion of working age residents claiming these benefits in the wider geographical areas.
+The latest data from June 2014 show the rate is at just above 1% (640 residents), around half the national average of 2.4% and just over a third of the regional rate (3.1%).
+The claimant count rate of the whole of 2013 was 1.8% in the district, so this had reduced in first half of 2014. - 7.54 Of the 640 claimants in June, around 40 were seeking in work in construction and development trades.
 These unemployed residents would be available to take up positions involved in the construction of the proposed development.
-This figure has historically been higher the average monthly figure during 2015 was 180 residents. - 7.55 There were also 65 residents in Staffordshire seeking work in accommodation and food services sector.
-The number of jobs in this sector would increase as a result of the proposed development and would be available to locally unemployed residents. - 7.56 Including those seeking work in construction and accommodation services there were 340 residents of the district seeking work in semi-skilled or elementary occupations.
+This figure has historically been higher the average monthly figure during 2013 was 80 residents.
+Across Staffordshire around 425 persons were seeking work in these trades during that month. - 7.55 There were also 25 residents seeking work in accommodation and food services sector.
+The number of jobs in this sector in the district would increase as a result of the proposed development and would be available to locally unemployed residents.
+Across the county there were 300 claimants seeking work in this sector. - 7.56 Including those seeking work in construction and accommodation services there were 550 residents of the district seeking work in semi-skilled or elementary occupations.
 It is likely that the range of on-site employment at the proposed development will require skills of this nature, and will therefore be available to local unemployed residents.